Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

     ```

     On an array that is already at its full width, `--add` puts the new device in as a spare rather than starting a rebuild.

+### `md0: write journal lost`

+A RAID 4, 5 or 6 array can keep a write journal on a device of its own, which closes the write hole: a stripe that was half written when the power went is reconstructed from the journal instead of being silently wrong.
+Where that device is gone, the array keeps reporting every member in sync and stops accepting writes.
+Reads are unaffected, a direct write gets `Input/output error`, and a buffered write is reported to the application as having succeeded and then dropped.
+Anything writing to this array is losing data now.

+1. Take the dead journal out, if one is still attached:

+    ```bash
+    mdadm /dev/md0 --remove /dev/sdf
+    ```

+2. Put a new journal in.
+The array has to be read-only for this, `--add-journal` is refused on a running array:

+    ```bash
+    mdadm --readonly /dev/md0
+    mdadm /dev/md0 --add-journal /dev/sdf
+    ```

+    ```text
+    mdadm: Journal added successfully, making /dev/md0 read-write
+    mdadm: added /dev/sdf
+    ```

+    mdadm switches the array back to read-write by itself, so no `mdadm --readwrite` follows.
+Running it anyway answers `failed to set writable for /dev/md0: Device or resource busy`.

+3. Where there is no disk to spare, give up journalling instead.
+The array becomes writable again immediately and loses the write-hole protection the journal provided:

+    ```bash
+    echo resync > /sys/block/md0/md/consistency_policy
+    ```

+    `mdadm --grow --consistency-policy=resync` does not do this on a running array; it answers `Current consistency policy is journal, cannot change to resync`.

 ### The kernel says a member wants replacing, has seen a write error, or is blocked